nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 Note the above snippet can be automatically provisioned in your configuration if you provided the `--ssl-cert-email` flag when you ran `nebari init`.

+Let's Encrypt heavily rate limits their production endpoint.
+In order to avoid throttling, Nebari's traefik deployments will [store certificates in an acme.json file](https://doc.traefik.io/traefik/https/acme/#storage) for the duration of their validity.
+Nebari will mount a PVC and save the file on the container at the location `/mnt/acme-certificates/acme.json`.

 :::note
-Let's Encrypt heavily rate limits their production endpoint.
-In order to avoid throttling, Nebari's traefik deployments will store retrieved certificates for the duration of their validity in a mounted PVC at a default location `/mnt/acme-certificates/acme.json`.
 In order to refresh the certificate before it is invalidated, you will need to delete the `acme.json` file then restart the Traefik deployment by deleting the existing pod and letting a new one spin up.
 This may be necessary if you change the domain name of your Nebari deployment.
 :::